GREETINGS.

 -Knocking and Kicking

-I added this clip from the film, “MANDINGO” to illustrate what these “boxing” matches on the plantation may have been like.
+I added this clip from the film, “MANDINGO” to illustrate what “boxing” matches on the plantation may have been like.

 If you want to know more about this art, click on the title below to read this article from VICE SPORTS: